-- 1. Remove the two Phillips screws on the AC Access Cover (see Figure 1-3, Item 15) to access the internal AC Terminal Block (see Figure 2-8). - 2.
-Route the wires (hot, neutral, and ground) from the AC electrical main panel through one of the strain relief clamps to the AC INPUT.
+- 1. Remove the two Phillips screws on the AC access cover (Figure 1-3, Item 15) to access the internal AC terminal block (Figure 2-8). - 2.
+Route the wires (hot, neutral, and ground) from the AC electrical main panel through one of the strain relief clamps on the inverter (Figure 1-2, Item 8).
 Tighten the strain relief clamp securely on the wires.
 Always leave a little extra slack in the wiring. - 3.
-Connect the hot wire (black) from the main panel's dedicated breaker to the HOT 1 IN terminal.
-Tighten the HOT 1 IN terminal to 16 in lbf (1.8 N-m).
+Connect the hot wire (BLACK) from the main panel's dedicated breaker to the inverter's AC HOT 1 IN terminal.
+Tighten the AC HOT 1 IN terminal to 16 lbf-in (1.8 N-m).

-Info: You must connect to the HOT 1 IN terminal if you want to use the battery charger.
+Info: You must connect to the HOT 1 IN terminal to use the battery charger.

-Info: Depending on the AC wiring configuration, you may need to connect a wire to the HOT 2 IN terminal, refer to your configuration drawing (Figure 2-9 to 2-13).
+Info: Depending on the AC wiring configuration, you may need to connect a wire to the inverter's AC HOT 2 IN terminal-refer to your particular configuration drawing (Figures 2-11 to 2-14).

-4. Connect the neutral (white) from the main panel's neutral busbar to the NEUT IN terminal.
-Tighten the NEUT IN terminal to 16 in lbf (1.8 N-m).
+4. Connect the neutral (WHITE) from the main panel's neutral busbar to the inverter's AC NEUT IN terminal.
+Tighten the AC NEUT IN terminal to 16 lbf-in (1.8 N-m).